VikashhAdaikalavan/Digit-Recogniser/README.md

 # Digit-Recogniser
-Simple KNN to do digit classification for digits from 0 to 9 Dataset used from kaggle
+Simple KNN to do digit classification for digits from 0 to 9 using scikit learn library in python Dataset used from kaggle